B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 ### Layer 2: Permissions

 Setup authentication and _operational_ access to cloud resources.

-Setup API access for yourself and automation.
+This set of access permissions allow API access for yourself and automation.
+It is distinct from the operational access permissions in Layer 1 in that this layer focuses on _operational_ access rather than management access.

+This encompasses managing authentication and authorization for your cloud resources and applications.
+It usually ends up being a conglomeration of a few different tools that manage different pieces of that auth like SSH keys, SSO, and IAM roles.

 Centralize authentication, authorization, accounting.